zupo/peps/pep-0xxx.rst

 Problems
 --------

-The fact that the ``ssl`` module is build into the standard library has meant that all standard-library Python networking libraries are entirely reliant on the OpenSSL that the Python implementation has been linked against.
+The fact that the ``ssl`` module is built into the standard library has meant that all standard-library Python networking libraries are entirely reliant on the OpenSSL that the Python implementation has been linked against.
 This leads to the following issues: